uwayss/uwayss/README.md

     * Experience with vulnerability assessment and penetration testing methodologies
     * Knowledge of security best practices and tools

-I've been working on small, functional solutions for myself using React Native and Python to streamline my personal workflows and activities.
+I've been working on small, functional and direct solutions for myself using different langauges and technologies to streamline my personal workflows and activities.

 Fluent in English, Arabic, and Turkish 🇬🇧🇵🇸🇹🇷.